Previous Robots

 2014 - Onyx

-Onyx boasts a 4 CIM motor drive train with a 6 wheel tank drive.
+Onyx boasted a 4 CIM motor drive train with a 6 wheel tank drive.
 Built for the Aerial Assist challenge, in which two alliances of three robots both try to receive the most points by passing and scoring 2 foot diameter exercise balls.
 Onyx features 12 square feet of catching area and two roller intakes, one on each side of the robot.
 This allowed the MinuteBots to easily complement any alliance, in addition to quickly gaining assist points.
 Onyx and the 2014 MinuteBots placed 4th out of 63 teams at the Minnesota 10,000 Lakes Regional Competition, 76th out of 100 teams in the Galileo Division of the FIRST World Championships, and 5th out of 30 teams at the MSHSL State Tournament.

 |